gfilicetti/gke-github-deployment/containers/ffmpeg-api/README.md

 # FFmpeg API Container

-For more information about the ffmpeg container at ffmpeg-api is built on, look at its [README](../ffmpeg/README.md).
+For more information about the ffmpeg container that ffmpeg-api is built on, look at its [README](../ffmpeg/README.md).

 ## Variables for skaffold